 Network sharing is a crucial approach to decrease CAPEX of 5G constructions for operators.
 As stated in TS 22.261[2] the increased density of access nodes needed to meet future performance objectives pose considerable challenges in deployment and acquiring spectrum and antenna locations.
 RAN sharing is seen as a technical solution to these issues.
 Plenty of previous normative works have been completed during Rel-17 and Rel-18.

 During Rel-18, SA5 has specified new scenarios for MOCN Network sharing, SBMA deployment examples for MOCN management architectures and related NRM enhancements in TS 32.130[4].
-Some leftover issues for existing MOCN, including Trace job and collection requirements for POPs, etc., are supposed to be further studied.
+Some issues for existing MOCN, including Trace job and collection requirements for POPs, etc., are supposed to be further studied.

+During Rel-19, Indirect Network Sharing has been introduced in TS 22.261[2].
+Potential management enhancements are supposed to be studied.

+4.1 Indirect Network Sharing

+According to the definition in clause 6.21.2.2 of TS 22.261[2], Indirect Network Sharing is a type of NG-RAN Sharing in which the communication between the Shared NG-RAN and the Participating Operator’s core network is routed through the Hosting NG-RAN Operator’s core network.
+In RAN Sharing operations, NG-RAN resources can be used by multiple network operators.
+Indirect Network Sharing is one of the possible sharing methods.